guilhermesgsilva/rn-starter/README.md

 # rn-starter

-Application developed in the context of the Udemy's Stephen Grider The Complete React Native + Hooks Course
+Application developed in the context of [The Complete React Native + Hooks course on Udemy by Stephen Grider](https://www.udemy.com/course/the-complete-react-native-and-redux-course/).

-This project was built with [React.js](https://reactjs.org/).
+This project was built with [React Native](https://reactnative.dev/).